 - Lunch: relax and make it the largest meal of the day.
 Do not snack until dinner.*

-- Brief rest on left side and light walking (10 to 15 minutes) after lunch to facilitate digestion.
+- Brief rest on the left side and light walking (10 to 15 minutes) after lunch to facilitate digestion.

 We Recommend3 Habits of People with Perfect Digestion